 The first week will focus on a problem analysis and an analysis of the knowledge and expertise of the members of the think tank.
 The second week will focus on doing research.
 The third week will deal with discussing and formulating solutions.
-During the final week students will present their report to their client.
+During the final week students will present their report to an audience of experts.